 The academic order of this would be:

-- Theist (Belief in god(s) regardless of strength of said belief)
+- Theist (Belief in god(s) (existence) regardless of strength of said belief)

-- Agnostic (Don’t know/can’t know, lacks/suspends belief; someone who has entertained the proposition of god and believes it to neither be true or false)
+- Agnostic (Don’t know/can’t know, lacks/suspends belief; someone who has entertained the proposition of god and believes it to neither [Atheism or Theism] be true or false)

-Note: Agnostic historically deals with knowledge rather than belief, but can be used to describe position on belief.
+Note: Agnostic typically deals with knowledge rather than belief, but can be used to describe position on belief.
 (Remember the keys example above?)

 The Evolution Of Atheism